Akrata railway station: Facilities

 The raised station is assessed via stairs or a ramp.
 It has two side platforms, with station buildings located on platform 1, with access to the platform level via stairs or lifts.
 The Station buildings are equipped with a booking office (not yet operational) and toilets.
 At platform level, there are sheltered seating, an air-conditioned indoor passenger shelter (as of 2020 not open) and Dot-matrix display departure and arrival screens and timetable poster boards on both platforms.
 There is a large car park on-site, adjacent to the eastbound line.
 Currently, there is no local bus stop connecting the station.

 Services

-Since 15 May 2022, this station serves the following routes:
+Since 22 November 2025, the following services call at this station: